 We endeavour to protect and conserve our local biodiversity in the following ways:

-• We are a small working farm with rare breed Dexter cows and are currently in the second year of conversion with the The Organic Trust for official organic certification.
-No chemical fertilisers, nitrates, weed-killers or pesticides are ever used on the land or our vegetable garden.
+• We are a small working farm with rare breed Dexter cows and have been certified Organic by the The Organic Trust.
+No chemical fertilisers, nitrates, weed-killers or pesticides are ever used in the fields or in our vegetable garden.

 • Over 9,000 native broadleaf trees have been planted here since 2018 to create a new native woodland, increasing local biodiversity and providing wildlife corridors.
 Red deer are already spending time in them as well as Red Squirrels and a variety of migratory birds.
 The new woodlands will also, in time, permit us to reduce our carbon footprint by harvesting our own timber for burning in the stoves.

 • As all our waste/grey water goes through a reed bed which is a natural filtration system, and ultimately, once fully filtered, flows back out onto the land, no bleach or any toxic detergents are ever used – only eco-friendly cleaning products.